t0pd4wn/loco.sh/README.md

       └── .[dotfile name] # a dotfile (optional)
 ```

-If more than one method is set the priority goes from 1. to 2.
-Be aware that dotfiles set through urls in the yaml file will overwrite existing files in the /dotfiles/ folder.
+If more than one method is set the sequence goes from 1. to 2, but already existing dotfiles in the ```[profile]/dotfiles/``` folder won't be downloaded from the yaml.
+This is meant to prevent yaml urls to overwrite locally modified dotfiles.

 ## Themes